 - 3.20 Where CCCS has accepted a commitment, the party who provided the commitment may apply to CCCS to vary, substitute or release that commitment.
 CCCS highlights that the burden is on the party making such application to explain the basis for the application and demonstrate how the variation, substitution or release of the original commitments would address any competition concerns persisting at the time of the application, and would not give rise to new competition concerns.
-Section 60B(2) of the Act also gives CCCS the power to revoke the favourable decision if any of the commitments are breached. - 3.21 CCCS may of its own initiative release a party from a commitment where it has reasonable grounds for believing that the commitment is no longer necessary or appropriate.8 - 3.22 Before varying, substituting or releasing a commitment, CCCS will generally approach such persons as it thinks appropriate (unless exceptional circumstances exist) to market test the proposal.
-Third parties may also be approached on an individual basis for their views on the commitments. - 3.23 Parties should submit the application using Form CV (at Annex B).
+Section 60B(4) also gives CCCS the power to revoke the favourable decision if any of the commitments are breached. - 3.21 CCCS may of its own initiative release a party from a commitment where it has reasonable grounds for believing that the commitment is no longer necessary or appropriate.8 - 3.22 Before varying, substituting or releasing a commitment, CCCS will, unless exceptional circumstances exist, issue an invitation to the public to comment on the commitments proposal on its website or approach relevant third parties on an individual basis for their views on the commitments. - 3.23 Parties should submit the application using a completed Form CV.
 The form may be revised from time to time, with an updated version being available on CCCS's website.

-24 DIRECTIONS TO BRING AN INFRINGEMENT TO AN END
+4 DIRECTIONS TO BRING AN INFRINGEMENT TO AN END

-- 2.14.1 The Act provides that where CCCS has made a decision that the sections 34, 47 and/or 54 prohibitions has or have been infringed, CCCS may give such directions as it considers appropriate to bring an infringement to an end.9 - 2.24.2 The directions may be given to such person(s) as CCCS considers appropriate.
-10 This includes individuals and undertakings.
-11 CCCS is not limited to giving directions to the infringing parties undertakings.
+- 4.1 The Act provides that where CCCS has made a decision that the section 34, 47 and/or 54 prohibitions has or have been infringed, CCCS may give such directions as it considers appropriate to bring an infringement to an end.9 - 4.2 The directions may be given to such person(s) as CCCS considers appropriate.10 This includes individuals and undertakings.11 CCCS is not limited to giving directions to the infringing undertakings.
 For example, directions may be addressed to a parent company which, though not the actual instigator of the infringement, has a subsidiary which is the immediate party to the infringement.